daves-imapct/CrytoPluse/README.md

 - Market Insights: Access in-depth analysis and expert opinions to guide your trading decisions.
 - User-Friendly Interface: Experience a sleek, responsive design that works seamlessly on both desktop and mobile devices.

-Visit http://localhost:3000 in your web browser to start using CryptoPulse.

 Usage
 Track Crypto Prices: View live prices for your favorite cryptocurrencies Read the Latest News: Access the latest articles and updates on cryptocurrency trends and regulations.